-The Committee reviews the Internal Audit Strategy and Annual Internal Audit Plan and is able to comment on areas proposed for review.
-The authority's Corporate Risks are regularly reported and reviewed by the committee and the authority's Anti Fraud and Corruption Policy ensures that fraud risk or related concerns are escalated through to the appropriate level, or to this committee, if appropriate.
-Ad-hoc meetings between the Chair and the Section 151 Officer also take place where necessary.
-Roles and responsibilities of members and officers are clearly set out in Codes of Conduct, the Scheme of Delegation, the Anti Fraud and Corruption Policy, and in the Risk Management Strategy and Policy Statement.
+Management also receive the independent Internal Audit Strategy and Annual Internal Audit Plan and can comment on areas proposed for review.
+The authority's Corporate Risks are regularly reported and reviewed by the management within the authority and the authority's Anti Fraud and Corruption Policy ensures that fraud risk or related concerns are escalated through to the appropriate level as appropriate.
+Ad-hoc meetings between the Chair and myself also take place, where necessary, to discuss matters as they arise.
+Roles and responsibilities of members and officers are clearly set out in the Codes of Conduct, the Scheme of Delegation, the Anti Fraud and Corruption Policy, and in the Risk Management Strategy and Policy Statement.
 These also describe the relevant registers, declarations and escalation processes to be complied with.

-The Governance Committee declares that it has no knowledge of any actual, suspected or alleged fraud that could affect the authority in relation to the 2013/2014 financial statements.
+I would declare on behalf of management that I have no knowledge of any actual, suspected or alleged fraud that could affect the authority in relation to the 2013/2014 financial statements.